JakeSteam/blog-programming/_posts/2020-05-05-avoiding-a-1-pixel-line-on-zeplin-exports-or-why-density-matters.md

     - zeplin
 ---

-Recently I needed to update some marketing images in an Android app, based on our designer’s Zeplin screens.
+Recently I needed to update some marketing images in an Android app, based on our designer's Zeplin screens.

 Exporting &amp; using these images is usually no problem, but this time our QA reported the images had an unusual white line at the bottom or right on some devices!
 I manually fixed them in PhotoShop, then hunted for the root cause…